Abu Taher: Jatiyo Samajtantrik Dal

-Due to his left-leaning communist ideas of governance he joined the Jatiyo Samajtantrik Dal.
+Abu Taher joined the Jatiyo Samajtantrik Dal, a left-wing, socialist party, sometime after its founding in 1972.

-The Jatiyo Samajtantrik Dal had split from the Bangladesh Chhatra League, the student wing of the Bangladesh Awami League and called for establishing socialism through an armed revolution.
+The Jatiyo Samajtantrik Dal had split from the Bangladesh Chhatra League and called for establishing socialism through an armed revolution.
 Taher became the head of its armed wing, the Gonobahini and led a violent insurgency campaign against the government of Sheikh Mujibur Rahman.